 Three hours of class time, plus an additional hour delivered through on-line or other activities for a 15-week semester, which includes two weeks for final exams.
+This course may also be offered in mixed mode.

 COURSE PREREQUISITES/CO-REQUISITES